neilspencer/University_Connecticut_Bayesians/README.md

-# University of Connecticut Bayesian Statistics Reading Group
+# UConn Bayesian Statistics Reading Group

 This is a repository to help organize the Bayesian Statistics Reading Group at University of Connecticut.
 It contains: